 Since July 2005, the talented authors, staff and friends of Oxford University Press provide daily commentary on nearly every subject under the sun, from philosophy to literature to economics.
 OUPblog is a source like no other on the blogosphere for learning, understanding and reflection, providing academic insights for the thinking world.

 Alice Northover joined the OUPblog in January 2012 and you can also find her tweeting @OUPAcademic and Facebooking as Oxford Academic.
 Prior to joining Oxford, she worked in book publicity, annoyed colleagues about social media, argued semantics, and fantasized about running away to Paris and living as a late 1950s “intello.”
 Now she can be found wandering aimlessly around New York, obsessing about her cat, and still arguing semantics.
+Learn more about Alice.
 You can reach Alice at alice(dot)northover(at)oup(dot)com.

 UK Blog Editor

 Nicola Burton served as a contributing editor to the OUPblog in 2011 and as UK blog editor from 2012-2013.
 She joined the UK publicity team at Oxford University Press in August 2011 and hasn’t looked back since.
 In addition to her work on OUPblog, Nicola is the publicist for Dictionaries and OUP’s language reference, music and religion trade titles.
-She also tweets @oOED and @oxfordwords.
+She also tweets @OED and @oxfordwords.
 In previous years, Nicola could be found working in technology PR, drinking in East London pubs, and globetrotting with an overly large pink backpack.
 She is now mostly to be found in charity shops satisfying her button-buying habit.
+Learn more about Nicola.
 You can reach Nicola at nicola(dot)burton(at)oup(dot)com.

 Lauren Appelwick (June 2010 – November 2011)